 Where to buy: Aubrey Organics

 8. Dancing Dingo’s Botanical Cologne

 With a name like Dancing Dingo and products that are Leaping Bunny and PETA approved, what’s not to love?
-Handmade in the USA, Dancing Dingo’s Botanical Men’s Cologne uses all-natural essential oils and is free of harsh chemicals and alcohol.
+Handmade in the USA, Dancing Dingo’s Botanical men’s colognes use all-natural essential oils and are free of harsh chemicals and alcohol.

 Ingredients: Purified water, aloe vera, glycerin, Irish moss, aspen bark extract (populus tremuloides bark extract), clinical grade essential oil blends (vary with scent)

-Why we love it: A masculine, hand blended scent that’s vegan, gluten-free, and cruelty-free.
+Why we love it: Masculine, hand-blended scents that are vegan, gluten-free, and cruelty-free.